moshejs/Point72-Oil-Production-Challenge/EXPLANATION.md

 ### Method 2: Calculate Production Output by Period (Brute Force) [not implemented]

 Similar to method 1, the iterator is incremented by period (`p`) instead of 1.
-While the amount of iterations is significantly decreased, it is still a brute force method as you have an arbitrary upper limit and you are calculating a redundant amount of periods beyond the max is reached.
+While the amount of iterations is significantly decreased, it is still a brute force method as you have an arbitrary upper limit and you are calculating a redundant amount of periods beyond the day where the first max is reached.